-Verbal Written Suspensio Termination Examples of Offenses Warning Reprimand n Physical, sexual or emotional abuse of a child, X X emotional or physical abuse or humiliation.
+Examples of Offenses Verbal Warning Written Reprimand Suspension Termination Physical, sexual or emotional abuse of a child, emotional or physical abuse or humiliation.
 In addition, employing methods of discipline that involve isolation, demeaning, punishing, rejecting, terrorizing, extended ignoring, the use of food or physical activity or outdoor time as punishment or reward or the denial of basic needs.
-(Reference 45 CFR 1302.90) Intentional violation of participant eligibility X X determination regulations Breach of confidentiality.
-X X X (Reference 45 CFR 1302.90) Leaving a child unsupervised while under the care X X X of KCI.
-(Reference 45 CFR 1302.90) Violation or neglect of safety rules or contributing X X X to hazardous conditions.
-(Reference 45 CFR 1302.90) Any act or conduct that is discriminatory or X X X harassing in nature toward another person's race, creed, color, national origin, sex, age or disability.
-(Reference 45 CFR 1302.90) Soliciting or accepting personal gratuities, favors or X X X anything of significant monetary value from contractors or potential contractors.
-Unintentional violation of participant eligibility X X X determination regulations (errors and omissions that are easily identified as oversights)
+(Reference 45 CFR 1302.90) X X Intentional violation of participant eligibility X X determination regulations Breach of confidentiality.
+(Reference 45 CFR 1302.90) x X X Leaving a child unsupervised while under the care of KCI. x X X (Reference 45 CFR 1302.90) Violation or neglect of safety rules or contributing to hazardous conditions.
+(Reference 45 CFR 1302.90) x X X Any act or conduct that is discriminatory or harassing in nature toward another person's race, creed, color, national origin, sex, age or disability.
+(Reference 45 CFR 1302.90) X X X Soliciting or accepting personal gratuities, favors or anything of significant monetary value from contractors or potential contractors.
+X X X Unintentional violation of participant eligibility determination regulations (errors and omissions that are easily identified as oversights) x X X

-11.03 SERVICE OF DISCIPLINARY ACTION
+12.03 SERVICE OF DISCIPLINARY ACTION